spoiboi/UML-Analyzer/README.md

 Convert user-provided SQL schema to a plantUML class diagram and compare it with the user-provided plantUML code.
 Then, output a report citing inaccuracies, syntax errors, and a similarity score to the PlantUML code.

+The goal is to verify real implementations match documentation, and suggest fixes.

 ## Research & Report
 Compare our script to the performance of AI prompted to do the same task.